BartRoels/FomeZ.github.io/aboutme.md

 I am focusing on Microsoft technologies, especially cloud solutions based on Microsoft Azure, Azure Stack, ARM, Terraform, AKS, ...

-I am living in Belgium togheter with my wife Katrien.
-I have a son Joren and I am a plus dad for Maren and Yentl.
+I live in Belgium togheter with my wife Katrien and myson Joren.
+I am also a plus dad for Maren and Yentl.

+image: /img/f.jpeg